jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 please report the feature scores and reasons for your choice of parameter values.
 [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]

+used scaling, wasn't planning too (got rid of ourliers) F1-score was better (percision or recall)? used selectkbest, originally 10 to see scores and test, then used gridsearchcv for tuning which features were used and their scores?

 What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?
 [relevant rubric item: “pick an algorithm”]

+used pipeline, minmax-scaling (scaling), selectkbest (feature selection) logistic regression (tried decision tree, NB and random forest)
+- docs on log reg mostly

 What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?